 Since graduating from Bowling Green, Connor McDonald has played three professional seasons including stints with AHL's Cleveland Monsters and San Jose Barracuda as well as the ECHL's Indy Fuel and Utah Grizzlies.

 A total of 12 alumni have had the honor of representing their country having won a combined 13 medals (7 gold, 2 silver, 4 bronze) in international play.
 In 2013, Connor Murphy and Sean Kuraly (pictured above) helped lead Team USA to a gold medal at the World Junior Championship.
 Four years later, Jack Roslovic followed suit as he helped Team USA capture gold in a dramatic shootout win over Canada.

 The program has also proven to have a great relationship with the National Team Development Program over the years.
-While Murphy and Roslovic are both full-time graduates of the program, six others have received NTDP call-ups while playing for the AAA Blue Jackets (Sean Kuraly, Henry Dill, Kiefer Sherwood, Haydn Gould, Will Elger and Nathan McBrayer).
+While Murphy and Roslovic are both full-time graduates of the program, seven others have received NTDP call-ups while playing for the AAA Blue Jackets (Sean Kuraly, Henry Dill, Kiefer Sherwood, Haydn Gould, Will Elger, Nathan McBrayer and Ethan Perrault).
 In addition, former Director of Player Development & Advancement Jimmy Mullin was hired as an assistant coach with Team USA in 2021.

 Connor Murphy served as captain of Team USA at the 2017 World Championships.
 He leads all program alumni with 5 international medals.

 Sean Kuraly's international resume includes a gold (2013 WJC), silver (2010 Hlinka) and bronze (2011 World Jr. A Challenge) where he led the tournament in scoring.